…..Third Prize Is You're Fired

 Head’s been in the NBA since 2005, with five years of inconsistent playing time and endless puns to his credit.
-In a way, Head embodies the best case scenario for Donald Sloan; despite being a point guard that can neither dribble nor pass, Head has survived in the NBA with good defensive effort and a decent quality catch-and-shoot jumpshot.
-Head is only ever a minimum salary player, and he needs a certain situation in which to thrive; after all, if your point guard can’t dribble, pass, or defend opposing two guards, then you’re going to need a good quality shooting guard next to him that can get the ball over halfcourt, dominate the offense, and take on the bigger defensive matchups.
+In a way, Head embodies the best case scenario for Donald Sloan; despite being a point guard that can neither dribble nor pass, Head has survived in the NBA with good defensive effort and a decent quality catch-and-shoot jump shot.
+Head is only ever a minimum salary player, and he needs a certain situation in which to thrive; after all, if your point guard can’t dribble, pass, or defend opposing two guards, then you’re going to need a good quality shooting guard next to him that can get the ball over halfcourt, dominate the offence, and take on the bigger defensive matchups.
 Luther had Tracy McGrady to do that for him in his Houston days, and fortunately for him, Sacramento have Tyreke Evans.
 Alongside Tyreke, or even alongside Francisco Garcia, Head could be useful.

 Landry joins the team that just traded for his greatly superior brother, Carl.
 While Carl is a high quality NBA player, long underrated and unfortunately soon to become overrated, Marcus finds himself on the fringes.
-Often playing centre at Wisconsin, Marcus is reinventing himself as a three point shooting small forward at the NBA level, decently athletic and with adequate defense.
+Often playing centre at Wisconsin, Marcus is reinventing himself as a three point shooting small forward at the NBA level, decently athletic and with adequate defence.
 He played for both the Knicks and the Celtics last season in this role, surviving most of the season on an NBA roster.
 However, the prognosis for such players is about a one or two year career.Bill Walker’s been lucky to have signed a four year contract; however, other players of a similar ilk (Demetris Nichols, Rob Kurz, Kaniel Dickens, Marcus Vinicius) have never gotten beyond the two year mark.
 This of course does not dictate that it is over for Landry, or even that it will be soon; it does, however, suggest that he needs a new string to his bow.

 Giddens also spent last year with the Knicks and Celtics; he was a part of the same Nate Robinson trade that Landry was, only he went the other way.
 Since the rules were changed that meant only two seasons of a rookie scale contract were guaranteed, Giddens has become one of only 7 players all time to not have their third year option exercised.
 That unfortunate claim to fame is a testament to Giddens’s career thus far – not much has happened for him.
-He has spent much of his time in the D-League, and in the opportunities Doc Rivers gave him early last season to be a defense and rebounding specialist from the wing – 21 games, including one start – Giddens responded only with very little production.
+He has spent much of his time in the D-League, and in the opportunities Doc Rivers gave him early last season to be a defence and rebounding specialist from the wing – 21 games, including one start – Giddens responded only with very little production.
 The same was true of his 149 minutes with the Knicks; improved, but sub-par.
-Giddens came into the league needing to either develop an outside jumpshot or turn into Bonzi Wells, but after two seasons, neither of these have happened.
+Giddens came into the league needing to either develop an outside jump shot or turn into Bonzi Wells, but after two seasons, neither of these have happened.

 Crawford’s another former Knick who played a smattering of minutes with the team at the end of the 2008/09 season.
 He spent last year in the D-League, trying to get a call-up back to the big dance again; however, unable to get one, he left the D-League at the very end of the season to get some better paper in China.
 Crawford averaged 17.8 points, 3.1 rebounds and 3.1 assists for the L.A.
 D-Fenders, alongside 20.7/5.7/2.3 in his tree CBA games with Jiangsu.
 He’s a good all around guard, despite his lack of ideal size, who might stick in the NBA for a year if he can improve his three point stroke.
 Crawford shot only 29% from three point range in the D-League last season; if he can take a leaf out of his brother Jordan’s book, and put 15 points on that, then that call-up might be coming.
 If Crawford does not make the team, he will return to the D-League and play the waiting game again.

 Atchley’s going to go back to the D-League.
 This seems inevitable.
 He will take with him the $5,000 in guaranteed compensation that Sacramento generously gave him, yet he’s not an NBA calibre player, and thus he won’t be sticking here.
-After a bad senior year at Texas that saw him try to become a specialist outside shooter in order to accommodate Dexter Pittman, whilst concurrently seeing his previously decent jumpshot completely disappear, Atchley rebounded to have a decent first professional season in the D-League, averaging 7.4 points, 5.5 rebounds and 1.2 blocks in 18 minutes per game for the Iowa Energy.
-In theory, Atchley could be like Chris Andersen with an outside jumpshot, a good help defender and (formerly) good shooter who won’t do much on the interior on offense, but who will hustle and jump and make himself a nuisance defensively.
+After a bad senior year at Texas that saw him try to become a specialist outside shooter in order to accommodate Dexter Pittman, whilst concurrently seeing his previously decent jump shot completely disappear, Atchley rebounded to have a decent first professional season in the D-League, averaging 7.4 points, 5.5 rebounds and 1.2 blocks in 18 minutes per game for the Iowa Energy.
+In theory, Atchley could be like Chris Andersen with an outside jump shot, a good help defender and (formerly) good shooter who won’t do much on the interior on offence, but who will hustle and jump and make himself a nuisance defensively.
 However, at the moment, Atchley is just a 25 year old 6’10 230 lb foul machine without the size or strength for the physical play, and who shot 0-16 from three point range last year.
 Long twos and excessive fouls are not the recipe for success.

 Darnell Edred Jackson has been in the NBA for two full seasons, yet he has managed only 551 minutes in that time.
 He has 121 total points, but on 116 total shots, and while he has 109 rebounds in that time, he also has 98 fouls.
-Jackson can make some baskets and rebounds well, but at a not especially athletic 6’8, his defense so far has been mainly fouling.
-Jackson sticks in the league because of his good rebounding skills, decent offense, and his physique.
+Jackson can make some baskets and rebounds well, but at a not especially athletic 6’8, his defence so far has been mainly fouling.
+Jackson sticks in the league because of his good rebounding skills, decent offence, and his physique.
 However, now that he’s no longer D-League eligible, and stuck on a team with a plethora of big man talent, it might be impossible to find a minute.

 Prediction: Head, Jackson and Landry.
 But they may only be here briefly.
 If and when Sacramento use their significant remaining cap space to make trades with tax-burdened teams gain assets, the roster spots will be needed more.